-The Strategy promoted social characteristics by avoiding investments in companies exceeding a certain level of involvement in military contracting and small arms (Sector exclusions).
+The Strategy promoted environmental and social characteristics by avoiding investments in companies exceeding a certain level of involvement in military contracting, small arms, adult entertainment, alcoholic beverages, gambling, tobacco products, oil & gas, thermal coal, oil sands and shale energy (Sector exclusions).
 This has been screened for on a monthly basis.